scalpelspace/scalpelspace.github.io/products/momentum/README.md

 ### 2.10 USB-C Serial Interface

-The USB-C interface connected via the CP2102N USB-to-UART is primarily designed as a UART bootloader flashing interface, however can also be used as a serial interface for simple communication to a desktop computer.
+The USB-C interface connected via the CP2102N USB-to-UART is primarily designed as a UART bootloader flashing interface, however it can also be used as a serial interface for simple communication to a desktop computer.

-Due to the design for hands-free flashing, the STM32's BOOT0 will be controlled by the CP2102N's DTR pin.
-Thus, when a COM port is established BOOT0 will be raised high, entering the bootloader.
-To prevent this behaviour, the `BOOT0 DTR bridge` jumper can be cut, allowing for USB-C serial communication.
+Due to the design for hands-free flashing, the STM32's BOOT0 is controlled by the CP2102N's DTR pin.
+Consequently, when a serial port is established BOOT0 will be raised high, entering the bootloader.
+To prevent this behaviour, the `BOOT0 DTR bridge` jumper must be cut, allowing for USB-C serial communication without triggering the bootloader.

-If the user wishes to still use the UART bootloader with this modification, the BOOT0 must be asserted manually to enter the bootloader via the through-hole `BOOT0 jumper`.
+If the user wishes to still use the UART bootloader with this modification, the BOOT0 must be asserted manually to enter the bootloader via the 2-pin through-hole `BOOT0 jumper`.

 ---